GSA/fpki-guides/pages/fpki_crawler_howto.md

 ## FPKI Graph

-The FPKI Crawler provides a [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ to help you see the relationships between the CAs and Bridges in the FPKI ecosystem and the cross-certified CAs.
-You can also see how each CA certificate validates to the Root, COMMON.
+The FPKI Crawler provides an [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ to help you see the relationships between the CAs and Bridges in the FPKI ecosystem and the cross-certified CAs.
+It also shows you how each CA certificate validates to the Root, COMMON.

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

 Each CA validating to COMMON should have an AIA extension in its public certificate that defines a Uniform Resource Locator (URL) where certificates issued to signing CA can be found.
 Following each CA certificate’s AIA chain should result in finding the certificate that is certified by COMMON.
 Each CA should also have a Subject Information Access (SIA) extension in its public certificate that defines a URL where all CA certificates that it has issued can be found.